An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 “I want bananas and custard,” Johnny called out.

-“Don’t,” Wicked Tina said, shaking her head.
+“Don’t,” Wicked Tina said.
 “Those are one of the few things I still miss.
 Why the hell didn’t anyone ever think to invent tinned bananas?”

-“Wouldn’t do you any good if they did,” Basher said, grinning.
+“Wouldn’t do you any good if they did,” Basher said.
 “They’d be too mushy to shove up your fanny.”

 “Piss off, Basher.
 That was just part of my stage act, and you know it.
-Besides, the way I remember it, you were the one who ate it after I threw it into the audience.”
+Besides, the way I remember it, you were the one who ate that banana after I threw it into the audience.”

 The cannabis-induced giggles came fast and loud.
 Mia doubted any of them would still be conscious by the time they got back later in the night.